brem02/Udacity_Project_1/C1 - Azure Infrastructure Operations/project/starter_files/README.md

 ### Instructions
 Create a resource group:
 ------------------------
-Either from the portal or the CLI, create a new resource group or the projet.
+Either from the portal or the CLI, create a new resource group or the project.

 Deploy the policy and assign it to the resource group.